For more information or to speak with a Financial Education Specialist, please contact us at

 6. Download only from reputable sources.

 Avoid downloading files from sites you don’t trust.
 Many sites offer games and other software you can download onto your cellphone or tablet.
-You should be wary of downloadable software like this, as it could include malicious code.
+You should be wary of downloadable software like this, as it could include malware.
 If you’re getting files from a supposedly secure site, look for its website certificate first.

-We also encourage you to download the most current version of our app, which is supported by Android and iPhone devices.
+We also encourage you to download the most current version of our app, which is supported on Android and iPhone devices.

 7. Log off when you’re done.

 Rather than just closing the Armed Forces Bank Digital Banking app for online or mobile banking, log off when you finish using it for your security.

 8. If your phone gets stolen, alert your service provider right away.

 Notify your service provider as soon as possible so they can disable your device and reduce the risk of someone accessing your information.
 Then, remove your mobile phone number from your Digital Banking profile.
 Log into Digital Banking and select Update Profile.
-Or, call or visit a branch for assistance.
+Or, call or visit your nearest branch.

 iPhone is a trademark of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google Inc.